 This article is organised into eight sections.
-The first section covers introduction, the second section is on the impacts of the left offshore upstream petroleum installations on marine environment, the third section unravels the concept of residual liability, the fourth section covers the approaches governing residual liability, the fifth section covers residual liability in the international legal regime, the sixth section is on residual liability in Tanzania's legal regime, the section is conclusion.
+The first section covers introduction, the second section is on the impacts of the left offshore upstream petroleum installations on marine environment, the third section unravels the concept of residual liability, the fourth section covers the approaches governing residual liability, the fifth section covers residual liability in the international legal regime, the sixth section is on residual liability in Tanzania's legal regime, the seventh section is on the challenges in Tanzania's legal regime and the last section is conclusion.